gh-unit/gh-unit/README.md

 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.
 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
 (See example test case below.)

-### Test Environment Variables for Debugging (Optional)

-Go into the "Get Info" contextual menu of your (test) executable (inside the "Executables" group in the left panel of XCode).
-Then go in the "Arguments" tab.
-You can add the following environment variables:

-	Environment Variable:                 Default:  Set to:
-	NSDebugEnabled                           NO       YES
-	NSZombieEnabled	                         NO       YES
-	NSDeallocateZombies                      NO       YES
-	NSHangOnUncaughtException                NO       YES

-	NSEnableAutoreleasePool                  YES      NO
-	NSAutoreleaseFreedObjectCheckEnabled     NO       YES
-	NSAutoreleaseHighWaterMark               0        non-negative integer
-	NSAutoreleaseHighWaterResolution         0        non-negative integer

-For more info on these varaiables see [NSDebug.h](http://theshadow.uw.hu/iPhoneSDKdoc/Foundation.framework/NSDebug.h.html)

-For malloc debugging:

-	MallocStackLogging
-	MallocStackLoggingNoCompact
-	MallocScribble
-	MallocPreScribble
-	MallocGuardEdges
-	MallocDoNotProtectPrelude
-	MallocDoNotProtectPostlude
-	MallocCheckHeapStart
-	MallocCheckHeapEach

-For more info on these variables see [MallocDebug](http://developer.apple.com/mac/library/documentation/Performance/Conceptual/ManagingMemory/Articles/MallocDebug.html)

 ### Example test case (Mac OS X)

 For example `MyTest.m`: